TommasoZara/Student-RESTful-API/Readme.md

 Secondly, will EF will create the database and create the schema from the migration

-Now start the api by running dotnet run from the command line in the project root folder (where the API.csproj file is located), you should see the message ```Now listening on: http://localhost:8080```
+Now start the api by running dotnet run from the command line, you should see the message ```Now listening on: http://localhost:8080```

 ```console
 dotnet build